top of page

 Final Thoughts

-The difference is that Cape Coral remains one of the most closely watched housing markets in America because of its unique combination of migration-driven demand, investor activity, and rapid construction growth.
+What makes Cape Coral different is the scale of the adjustment.
+The market remains one of the most closely watched in the country because of its unique combination of migration-driven demand, investor activity, retiree relocation, and years of rapid residential construction.

 ABOUT KECK CAPITAL